A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

-Using Steps 1 and 2 of Section \ref{subsec_NewtonRayEndpoints}, we may assume all Newton rays of $\Sigma_1$ and $\Sigma_2$ have corresponding endpoints (without changing the homotopy class of the resulting extension).
-Then since the Newton ray grand orbits are equivalent in the sense of Definition \ref{defn:AENGequivalence}, there must be some $S_1$ and $S_2$ which are both products of Dehn twists about the non-degenerate Hubbard trees as in Lemma \ref{Lem:NumericsOfAnnulusExtensions} so that
+First assume that the two abstract extended Newton graphs are equivalent.
+By definition of extended Newton graph equivalence, there are graph homeomorphisms $\phi_1, \, \phi_2:\Sigma_1 \to \Sigma_2$ that satisfy the conditions in Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}.
+Since the complementary components of $\Sigma_1$ and $\Sigma_2$ are all disks, $\phi_1,\phi_2$ can be extended to global homeomorphisms $\bar{\phi_1},\bar{\phi_2}$.
+Since the Newton ray grand orbits are equivalent in the sense of Definition \ref{defn:AENGequivalence}, Lemma \ref{Lem_GlobalExtOfGraphEquiv} implies that there must be homeomorphisms $S_1$ and $S_2$ of the sphere which are both products of Dehn twists about the non-degenerate Hubbard trees as in Lemma \ref{Lem:NumericsOfAnnulusExtensions} so that

-for all $z\in \Sigma_1$ and $S_1$ is homotopic to $S_2$ relative to the vertices of $\Sigma_1$.
-The maps on both sides of Equation \ref{Eqn_MultitwistCommuteWithNewton} have regular extensions (see Proposition \ref{Prop_RegExt}) and they also satisfy the hypotheses of Lemma \ref{Lem_IsotopGraphMaps}.
-Thus $f_1$ and $f_2$ are equivalent as marked branched covers
+where $S_1$ is homotopic to $S_2$ relative to the vertices of $\Sigma_1$.
+The maps on both sides of Equation \ref{Eqn_MultitwistCommuteWithNewton} are both regular extensions of a graph map (see Proposition \ref{Prop_RegExt}) and they also satisfy the hypotheses of Lemma \ref{Lem_IsotopGraphMaps}.
+Thus $f_1$ and $f_2$ are Thurston equivalent as marked branched covers.